Matsemann/impossible-objects/README.md

 the calculations to make various ambiguous cylinders.
 The end product is an exhibition for [Bekk](https://www.bekk.no/) at Teknisk Museum in Oslo, with various figures 3D-printed.

+[**View some of it here**](https://matsemann.github.io/impossible-objects/).
+Drag with mouse to look around.
+What you see is an object and the mirror reflection being something else.
+A circle from one direction, square from other.

 `src` is a folder containing the web-app.
 Run with `npm install` and `npm run watch` from root.
 The frontend does the calculations and allow easy visualization of the paths.